There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

 Get your guide is an international company that runs tours all over the world, so it might feel a bit safer to book tours with them instead of the smaller local ones.

-The company is basically a mediator between the travelers and the local guides and different tour companies.
+The company is basically a mediator between the travellers and the local guides and different tour companies.
 It’s basically booking.com, but for tour companies.

 Get your guide aims to make looking for tours easier for you by having them all in one place, so to say.